Ennkua/e-wtforms/docs/crash_course.rst

 ----------

-The crash course has just skimmed the surface on how you can begin using WTForms to handle form input and validation in your application.
+The crash course has just skimmed the surface on how you can begin using e-WTForms to handle form input and validation in your application.
 For more information, you'll want to check the following:

  - The :doc:`WTForms documentation <index>` has API documentation for the entire library.